caseconsulting/expense-app-api/README.md

 npm run deploy:prod
 ```

-## One time deployment for new environment
+## One Time Deployment for New Environment

 Temporarily comment out the entire 'ChronosFunction' configuration from `CloudFormation.yaml`